sovware/directorist/readme.txt

 == Frontend Listing Submission and Listing Management ==

-Directorist Business Directory allows users to submit and manage listings from the frontend of the site without having to log in to the admin panel.
+Directorist Business Directory allows users to submit and manage listings from the front end of the site without having to log in to the admin panel.
 Directorist provides a smart frontend Dashboard system for users to manage their listings, change plans, change passwords etc. without accessing the admin panel.

 * Add listings using the frontend listing form.
 * Renew/Change plan from the frontend.